 People drive for a nice bread.
 Droplets, however, they buy on a spur of the moment when they are at the checkout.
 By knowing where and when they make a purchasing decision, you can focus your sales efforts very specifically on your target group.

 Step 7: Set your marketing budget

-Money that you spend on marketing needs to be recouped later on.
-It makes no sense to spend more than you get out of profit.
-However, you do not earn money if you do not spend anything on marketing.
+Money that you spend on marketing needs will be given back to you later on.
+It makes no sense to spend more money without making any profit.
+However, you will not earn money if you do not spend anything on marketing.
 Sit down with a large sheet of paper and count: how do your expenses outweigh the possible extra income?
-How do you use your marketing euro most efficiently?
+How do you use your marketing more efficiently? to gain more profit.